pallavjhawar/help.supportbee.com/_posts/2011-12-31-using-web-hooks.markdown

 How do I delete a Web Hook?
 ---------------------------

 The permission to delete webhooks is restricted to the admins in the system.
-If you are an admin, here’s how you can do it:
+If you are an admin, here's how you can do it:

 1.Click on the Admin link in the top right corner of the screen after logging in 2.Choose the Web Hooks tab